Athletic Training (AT)

 Spring.

-This course allows the athletic training student the opportunity to develop proficiency in athletic training clinical skills in a laboratory and clinical setting, with an emphasis placed on real-life patient interaction.
+This clinical experience course may be used as the one required clinical immersion experience.
+This course allows the athletic training student the opportunity to develop proficiency in athletic training clinical skills, with an emphasis placed on real-life patient interaction.
 The assessment focus of this course is on the evaluation and management of upper extremity, head, neck, and spine, lower extremity, emergency management, and general medical and behavioral health conditions during a 14-week clinical education experience.
+Course credits are determined by the clinical setting and length of experience.

 P: AT 761